 The benefits of new technologies in health care are awesome.
 Developers are showing off some amazing ideas for medical devices.
 It’s no surprise that medical electronics companies are rushing to be at the forefront of tech.

-Specifically, there’s a lot that goes into medical PCB assembly and design.
+Specifically, there’s a lot that goes into medical PCBs and their assembly and design.
 Use these five pieces of advice to improve safety in this high-stakes industry.

 5 Tips for Successful Medical PCB Assembly and Design

 If your medical device project will include PCB design and assembly, take these factors into consideration: